Mainman005/Mainman005/README.md

-# MyTask - a Todo app made with Python flask
+# MyTask - A Todo app made with Python flask
 OBJECTIVE: SQLite database and SQLalchemy ORM are used with Flask with a main focus on performing CURD operations.
 FEATURES -
 1. Add Task.